bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 ### IndexController ###

 In the Frontend section we have seen, that I am using a ``multipart/form-data`` request to upload documents and meta data.
-People might
-wonder: Why aren't you using a Base64 representation for the file?
-Put it in a clean JSON object and have a nice RESTful endpoint!

-It's because turning an uploaded file into Base64 on client-side is a nightmare and not that simple, plus I don't want to keep all data in memory when uploading the binary file to the server.
-What would happen, if you turn a 30 Megabyte PDF file into Base64?
-Exactely:
-The server memory would probably explode... especially when 3 concurrent uploads are done.

-Live a happy life and don't be too dogmatic about APIs.

 #### Data Model ####